 23 giant panda cubs make their debut to the public at Chengdu Research Base of Giant Panda Breeding on September 29, 2016 in Chengdu, China.
 All the 23 panda cubs were born in the base this year.
 (Photo by VCG/VCG via Getty Images)

-panda twins that he saw in the Chengdu Research Base of Giant Panda
+On April 24, the first giant panda twins of the year were born in captivity at the Chengdu Research Base of Giant Panda Breeding.

 Workers at a giant panda base in northwestern China’s Qinling Mountains have photographed Qizai, a rare brown-and-white panda, frolicking in the forest.